MrGoldenpioche/Alephium-GoogleAppScripts/README.md

 <center><img src="./ressources/step2.png" ></center>

 ### Step 3 - Past code and test it
-Don't forget to update the variable **WALLET_ADDRESS** and then run the desired function.
+Don't forget to update the variable **wallet_address** and then run the desired function.

 <center><img src="./ressources/step3.png" ></center>